 Convenience of Time and Location

 Classes take place at the same time two evenings per week in an accelerated format of four eight-week semesters per academic year.
-As a result of Covid-related restrictions, classes are also available online.
-Students choose to attend classes at one of 12 locations conveniently located in local neighborhoods.
+Classes are delivered in a live, zoom-like format, online.

 Maximum Financial Aid

 Students typically attend full-time and qualify for state and federal financial aid.
-ACE students generally can fund 95% of tuition through financial aid and though they are eligible to take out student loans, they are discouraged from borrowing more than necessary to cover academic costs.
+Financial aid awards are determined by income and ACE students generally can fund 50-70% of tuition through financial aid.
+Students are also eligible to take out student loans, but are discouraged from borrowing more than necessary to cover academic costs in order to minimize student debt.

 Financial Sustainability

-Bringing college directly into the neighborhood removes transportation and campus expenses, and leverages underutilized assets of neighborhood institutions.
+Live, online classes bring college directly into the home or workplace, removing transportation and campus expenses.
 In the ACE business model, tuition revenue is shared with community partners, generating income and scaling resources with program growth.

 Relevant Curriculum

-ACE students can choose from five majors, each of which prepares them for employment in high demand fields.
-Curriculum content relevant to work and life operationalizes the 21st century skill set sought by employers.
+ACE students can choose from six majors, each of which prepares them for employment in high demand fields.
 Non-credit remedial courses are taken alongside credit-bearing courses to efficiently develop college skills.

 Size of Community Higher Education Schools